Introduction

 The Technologies Powering AI-Native Businesses

-Several technologies form the foundation of modern AI-native organizations.
+Several tools form the base of AI-native firms.

 Large Language Models (LLMs)